kube-rs/website/docs/controllers/reconciler.md

 ### Watched Relations

-The [Controller::watches] relation is for related Kubernetes objects **withot** [ownerReferences], i.e. without a standard way for the controller to map the object to the root object.
+The [Controller::watches] relation is for related Kubernetes objects **without** [ownerReferences], i.e. without a standard way for the controller to map the object to the root object.
 Thus, you need to define this mapper yourself:

 ```rust
 let main = Api::<MainObj>::all(client);